kontent-ai/kontent-ai-migration-toolkit/README.md

 # Migrate from external systems

 You can use this library when exporting from 3rd party systems (i.e. legacy CMS) as it will abstract your from using Kontent.ai Management API directly.

-Your job as a developer is to `transform` the data you want to migrate into a format this library supports.
+The main focus is therefore on transforming the data you need to migrate into a format this library supports.
 The main migration models are `MigrationItem` and `MigrationAsset`.
-For creating element values this library also exposes `elementsBuilder`.
+For creating element values `elementsBuilder`.

-See below examples of `MigrationItem` and `MigrationAsset`:
+See below example of using a strongly typed model and migrating a single item with an asset.

 ```typescript
 /**